EternityYW/Metacognitive-Prompting/README.md

 The diagram features three columns, from left to right, representing the high-level metacognitive stages, specific metacognitive prompts fed into the LLM, and the LLM's corresponding outputs.
 Prompts in the middle column are collectively fed into the LLM as a single input during the experiments.

 For our experiments, we compare our proposed MP with standard prompting (SP) and chain-of-thought (CoT) prompting.
-Each of these is conducted under zero-shot and manual 5-shot prompting.
+Each of these is conducted under zero-shot and 5-shot learning settings.
 For exemplars used under 5-shot learning settings, they are randomly selected from the training set of each dataset.
+Each dataset has its own set of exemplars, where exemplar answers are obtained through human annotation.

-The full set of prompts used when applying MP, StP, and CoT under zero-shot and 5-shot settings can be obtained in "[./prompts](./prompts/)".
+The full set of prompts used when applying MP, StP, and CoT under zero-shot and 5-shot learning paradigms can be found in "[./prompts](./prompts/)".

 ## Experimental Results
 The experimental results for each dataset can be found in "[./results](./results/)".
+For each dataset, we experiment with three prompting methods in zero-shot and 5-shot learning scenarios across five LLMs.
+We report the best result after multiple experimental iterations.

 Please refer to our full [paper](https://arxiv.org/pdf/2308.05342.pdf) for more details.

 ## Citation
 If you find this work helpful, please consider citing as follows: